meeshkan/hmt/guides/MOCK.md

 To customize responses a directory containing callbacks can be provided in the `callback-path` argument (default: `./callbacks`).

 This directory can contain multiple Python scripts containing callbacks.
-A callback is a function decorated as `tools.meeshkan_server.server.callbacks.callback`, each being mapped to an endpoint by a HTTP method, host and path.
+A callback is a function decorated as `meeshkan_server.server.callbacks.callback`, each being mapped to an endpoint by a HTTP method, host and path.

 ```python
 from meeshkan.server.server.callbacks import callback